-Flip Or Flop’s Christina And Tarek El Moussa Sign On For Season 8!
+‘Flip Or Flop’s’ Christina And Tarek El Moussa Sign On For Season 8

-Flip Or Flop‘s Christina and Tarek El Moussa have signed on for an eighth season of the popular HGTV series, dispelling rumors that the couple’s divorce has put an end to their career working as a couple.
+Flip or Flop’s Christina and Tarek El Moussa have signed on for an eighth season of the popular HGTV series, dispelling rumors that the couple’s divorce has put an end to their career working as a couple.

-As People reports, the couple announced in a joint statement that, divorce or not, they’re going to continue to work together hosting the show that made them famous.
+As People reports, the couple announced in a joint statement that divorce or not, they’re going to continue to work together hosting the show that made them famous.

 “[Christina]: Tarek and I have been working together for a long time and we look forward to continuing to work together on Flip or Flop.
 [Tarek]: From the beginning, HGTV has shown Christina and me tremendous support and we are excited to go out there and flip many more houses for Flip or Flop.”